biya-coin/biyaliquid-docs/.gitbook/glossary.md

 ### Consensus

 A system used by validators or miners to agree that each block of transactions in a blockchain is correct.
-Biyaliquid uses the Tendermint consensus framework.
+Biyachain uses the Tendermint consensus framework.
 Validators earn rewards for participating in consensus.
 Visit the [Tendermint official documentation site](https://docs.tendermint.com/) for more information.

 ### Cosmos-SDK

-The open-source framework the Biyaliquid blockchain is built on.
+The open-source framework the Biyachain blockchain is built on.
 For more information, check out the [Cosmos SDK Documentation](https://docs.cosmos.network/).

 ### CosmWasm

-The library utilized by Biyaliquid to power on-chain smart contracts.
+The library utilized by Biyachain to power on-chain smart contracts.
 For more information, check out the CosmWasm Documentation.

 ### dApp